carpentries-lab/metagenomics-analysis/_episodes/10-Diversity-tackled-with-R.md

 ![image](https://user-images.githubusercontent.com/67386612/119017138-4e80e080-b960-11eb-8465-737d6197c775.png)
 ###### Figure 3.
 Table of the OTU data from our `merged_metagenomes` object.

-The "class" command indicate that we already have our phyloseq object.
-Also, inside the `tax_table` we see that it looks just like the one created in the last episode of the lesson.
-Let's get rid of some of the innecesary characters in the OTUs identificator and put name to the taxonomic ranks:
+Next, let's get rid of some of the innecesary characters in the OTUs identificator and put names to the taxonomic ranks:

 ~~~
 > merged_metagenomes@tax_table@.Data <- substring(merged_metagenomes@tax_table@.Data, 4)